 SPELT BREAD RECIPE

-This easy homemade whole wheat bread is absolutely amazing!
+This easy homemade spelt bread is absolutely amazing!
 I discovered this recipe about 10 years ago and I have been making it hundreds of times ever since.

-It was while living in the UK, more than 10 years ago, that I have started baking this whole wheat bread recipe.
+It was while living in the UK, more than 10 years ago, that I have started baking this wholemeal spelt bread recipe.

 The problem was, that although I had only lived for 2 or 3 years in Germany before moving to London, I had already gotten used to the wonderful German bread, which is the best in the world, if you ask me.

-And considering there is no-rising and no-kneading involved, this easy homemade whole meal bread is still amazing.
+And considering there is no-rising and no-kneading involved, this easy homemade wholemeal spelt bread is still amazing.
 It has a good bite, like any good wholemeal bread, it is crusty, it keeps well for several days and it tastes wonderful.

-You can make this easy no-rise bread using only wholemeal flour, either store-bought flour or you can grind your own wheat berries.
+- You can make this easy no-rise bread using only wholemeal spelt flour, either store-bought flour or you can grind your own wheat berries.

-And if you are not keen on wheat, you can make a perfect bread using whole spelt flour, I have done it dozens and dozens of times.
+- And if you are not keen on spelt or you don’t have it, you can make a perfect bread using whole wheat flour, I have done it dozens and dozens of times.